anonymousSGANVC/SGAN-VC/index.md

 # Many-to-many Voice Conversion Samples

+Note：
+- StarGANv2-VC-noASR: StarGANv2-VC **without ASR** network assistance.
+- StarGANv2-VC-ASR: StarGANv2-VC **with** ASR network assistance.
+- SGAN-VC-Unseen: The speakers in the test set **do not exist** in the training set.
+- SGAN-VC-Seen: The speakers in the test set **exist** in the training set.

 ## 1. VCTK Corpus
 VCTK Corpus contains approximately 44 hours of speech recordings from 109 speakers with various accents.
 These sentences are selected from multiple media or archives.
 Each speaker reads out about 400 sentences selected by the greedy algorithm.
 VCTK Corpus contains 47 male speakers and 62 female speakers, with a relatively balanced gender ratio.